The Reacher Grabber Tool: Stay Safe, Independent, and Injury-Free - AskSAMIE: Answers for Accessibility

 A reacher isn’t just a convenience item — it’s a safety essential.
 This lightweight, handheld tool allows you to pick up items, grab clothing, or reach high shelves without bending, twisting, or overstretching.
 For many people, that simple function can prevent a painful strain or even a dangerous fall.

 Occupational therapists often recommend reachers right after hip or knee surgery.
+According to the American Academy of Orthopaedic Surgeons (AAOS), adding assistive aids like a grabbing tool or reacher to your recovery checklist is a crucial step to avoid unsafe stretching, bending, or twisting while your joints heal.
 When bending at the waist is off-limits, a reacher makes it possible to retrieve items from the floor, manage laundry, or dress safely while following your post-surgical precautions.

 Even beyond recovery, reachers help older adults and people with limited flexibility or balance stay safe while maintaining independence.
 Instead of relying on someone else for help, you can do more on your own — and that confidence matters.